astropy/astroplan/docs/tutorials/plots.rst

     plt.legend(loc='center left', bbox_to_anchor=(1.25, 0.5))
     plt.show()

-Here, we first create a `matplotlib.axes.Axes` object entirely outside of `plot_sky`, then pass it in::
+We can also create a `matplotlib.axes.Axes` object entirely outside of `plot_sky`, then pass it in::

     my_ax = plt.gca(projection='polar')